Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 • Define team purpose and creation process: Determine why teams are created and who has the authority to do so.

-• Implement governance policies: Set naming conventions, define public/private teams, and control member access.
+• Implement governance policies: Set Microsoft Teams naming conventions, define public/private teams, and control member access.

 • Start early: Establish teams lifecycle management strategies directly when implementing Microsoft Teams.
 Continue to optimize and adapt your strategies to changing circumstances.